iqtree/iqtree.github.io/doc/workshop/molevol2022.md

 >
 > * Look at the report file `turtle.merge.iqtree`.
 How many partitions do we have now?
 >
 > * Look at the AIC/AICc/BIC scores.
-Is it better or worse than those of the un-partition and partition models done previously?
+Compared with two previous models, is this model better or worse?
 >
-> * How does the tree look like now?
-How high/low are the bootstrap supports?
+> * Look at the tree in `turtle.merge.iqtree` or visualize `turtle.merge.treefile` in FigTree.
+What relationship among [three trees](#1-input-data) does this tree support?
+>
+> * What is the ultrafast bootstrap support (%) for the relevant clade?
+>
+> * Does this tree agree with the published tree ([Chiari et al., 2012])?
 {: .tip}

 5) Tree topology tests